Constrained Form-Finding of Tension-Compression Structures using Automatic Differentiation: Numerical validation

-Solving the force minimization problem was at least 10 times faster per iteration using AD irrespective of the optimization algorithm used (see Figure \ref{fig:tree_solvers}).
-The optimization time with AD did not exceed 0.2 seconds/iteration whereas this value surpassed 1.0 seconds/iteration with FD.
-Among the four options, L-BFGS was the fastest for both differentiation schemes, requiring 76 and 120 iterations to converge for AD and FD respectively.
-It is worth noting that minimizing the objective function with AD was at least one order of magnitude faster in the 2D spoke wheel described in Section 3.1 than it was with the tree structure presented here.
-We observed a similar trend even when the size of the constrained form-finding problem was comparable and the optimization algorithm was the same: 182 parameters and a total runtime of 9.15 seconds for the tree versus 198 parameters and a runtime of 0.98 seconds for the wheel.
+Among the three optimization algorithms we test, L-BFGS takes the least number of iterations to solve this constrained form-finding problem for both differentiation schemes, requiring 78 and 120 iterations to converge for AD and FD, respectively.
+Moreover, the minimization of Equation \ref{opt_problem} with AD is at least one order of magnitude faster for the 2D tensegrity structure described in Section \ref{wheel} than it is with the tree structure presented here, despite the size of the two constrained form-finding problems is similar and the optimization algorithm is the same: 192 parameters and a convergence runtime of 0.65 seconds for the tensegrity versus 182 parameters and 11.15 seconds for the tree.

-A reason for this discrepancy is that, for the tree structure, both the node positions and the deviation edge forces were set as optimization parameters, whereas for the spoke wheel the optimization parameters only considered the deviation edge forces.
+A plausible reason for this discrepancy is that, for the tree structure, both the node positions and the deviation edge forces are set as optimization parameters, whereas for the spoke wheel the optimization parameters only contemplate the forces in the deviation edges.
 The minimization of the auxiliary trail forces utilizing both the node positions and the internal forces of the structure is a non-linear problem that can be computationally more expensive to solve.